Flagships of the EU Strategy for the Baltic Sea Region are financed by a wide variety of funding sources.

 The EU budget operates in seven year cycles.
 The most recent cycle ended in 2013 and the current period is covering 2014-2020.

-EUSBSR seed-money facility for the development of potential Flagship Projects
+EUSBSR Seed Money Facility for the development of potential Flagships

 Initial "seed-funding" for projects and funding for certain small-scale projects